Mathematics, the science of patterns, is also the language of science; as such, it is a major part of a liberal arts education.

-Our liberal arts curriculum combines innovative and interdisciplinary course work that teaches students not only advanced mathematical skills, but also how to apply them to real world situations and subjects.
-Alongside courses in Calculus, Algebra, and Statistics, you’ll find Mathematics of Games & Puzzles and Cryptography.
+Our liberal arts curriculum combines innovative and interdisciplinary course work that teaches students not only advanced mathematical skills but also how to apply them to real-world situations and subjects.
+Alongside courses in Calculus, Algebra, and Statistics, you’ll find Mathematics of Games & Puzzles, Modeling Dynamics of Life, Mathematics without Boundaries, and Cryptography.

 All of our students develop a strong foundation in both analytical and quantitative skills.
 We train you to: